-[10] Section 30(i) of the Act requires a statement by an applicant that it "is satisfied that he is entitled to use the trade-mark in Canada in association with the goods or services described in the application."
-The Applicant provided such a statement in its application.
+- [10] Section 30(i) of the Act requires a statement by an applicant that it "is satisfied that he is entitled to use the trade-mark in Canada in association with the goods or services described in the application."
+The Applicant provides this statement in its application. - [11] Where an applicant has provided this statement, a section 30(i) ground of opposition should only succeed in exceptional cases such as where there is evidence of bad faith on the part of an applicant [see Sapodilla Co Ltd v Bristol-Myers Co (1974), 15 CPR (2d) 152 (TMOB) at

-[11] Where an applicant has provided this statement, a section 30(i) ground of opposition should only succeed in exceptional cases such as where there is evidence of bad faith on the part of an applicant [see Sapodilla Co Ltd v Bristol-Myers Co (1974), 15 CPR (2d) 152 (TMOB) at 155].
-There is no evidence to indicate that this is such an exceptional case.
-Accordingly, as the Opponent has failed to meet its evidential burden, I reject this ground of opposition based on non-compliance with section 30(i) of the Act.
+155].
+There is no evidence that this is an exceptional case.
+Accordingly, as the Opponent fails to meet its evidential burden, I reject this ground of opposition.